shifaspv/wSSDRC-tesnorflow-implementation/README.md

 ## Testing the model

-Once you have trained a model,
-Go to the ```./src``` folder, and compile the ```generate.sh``` file with first argument as the ```model_id```.
+You can use the trained model in ```./saved_model``` direcory, or your own model, if you have managed to train the model, Go to the ```./src``` folder, and compile the ```generate.sh``` file with first argument as the ```model_id```.

 ```